Clay-Ferguson/quantizr/docs/index.md

 Quanta uses the `"block editor" approach` to document editing, which means individual blocks of content (called `Nodes`) make up all of the data.
 Platforms using block editors are becoming very popular, and include for example:  Notion, Jupyter Notebooks, and WordPress Gutenberg.

 # Explore the Platform

-These docs are on `quanta.wiki` website and also on [GitHub Docs Folder](https://github.com/Clay-Ferguson/quantizr/blob/master/docs/index.md)

 ### [Quanta Features](/docs/features/index.md)